 My partying turned into a full-time gig.
 I was out every night.
 At least 6 nights a week.
 Sometimes 7.

+As a result, my priorities changed.
 The career ladder I was enthusiastically (and successfully) climbing was becoming a lot harder to climb.
 Truth be told, I stopped thinking about ladders.
 And climbing.

 Actually, I stopped thinking about anything that had to do with advancing my career.

-I stopped thinking about things that had anything to do with responsibility.
+And I stopped thinking about things that had anything to do with responsibility.
 That young adult stuff.

-I became focused on one thing…and one thing only:
+Instead, I became focused on one thing…and one thing only:

 Getting drunk and getting high.
 (And staying drunk and high)

-All of my energy was being used on figuring out the best way to get what I needed to keep me buzzed.
+Sadly, all of my energy was being used on figuring out the best way to get what I needed to keep me buzzed.
 I was basically working to earn enough money to support my increasingly expensive

 habit habits.
 And since 80% of my income was coming from tips, I had cash in my pocket every night after work.
 (Which was always gone within a few hours)